wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

       This script calls SNVs and small INDELs from BAM file that were marked the duplicated reads then outputs in g.vcf.gz format.
 In the study, we used NC_000962.3 as the reference genome.
 Then, we set-up ploidy parameter as 2 and mapping minimum quality (mbq) parameter as 20.

+      2.3 Joint genotyping (gatk_join_genotyping.sh)

+      This script will join-genotype all g.vcf.gz files in input direcotory and create multi samples VCF file as output.